Netatalk/netatalk/README.md

 If you need Netatalk to provide AFP over [AppleTalk](https://en.wikipedia.org/wiki/AppleTalk) (DDP) in order to do file sharing with very old Macs or Apple II computers, please install the latest *old stable* Netatalk 2.x version.
 AppleTalk support was removed in Netatalk 3.0, however 2.x is still being actively maintained.

-Find the latest Netatalk 2.x releases at https://netatalk.io or in the [GitHub Releases section](https://github.com/Netatalk/netatalk/releases?q=%22Netatalk+2%22&expanded=false).
+Find the latest Netatalk 2.x releases at [netatalk.io](https://netatalk.io/) or in the [GitHub Releases section](https://github.com/Netatalk/netatalk/releases?q=%22Netatalk+2%22&expanded=false).

+# Community

+Netatalk developers and users hang out in online communal spaces like [TinkerDifferent](https://tinkerdifferent.com/) or [68kmla](https://68kmla.org/).
+You can head over there if you want to ask for help or share your experiences.

+There is also an official [Netatalk Discussions](https://github.com/Netatalk/netatalk/discussions) board on GitHub which is the best place to ask for technical assistance.

+Finally, the traditional place where Netatalk developers and users interact with each other are the [netatalk-admins](https://sourceforge.net/p/netatalk/mailman/netatalk-admins/) and [netatalk-devel](https://sourceforge.net/p/netatalk/mailman/netatalk-devel/) mailing lists.
+While these lists aren't as active as they used to be, the archives are a veritable treasure trove of decades of Mac networking know-how.

 # Why Should I Use Netatalk?